Rules and Regulations of Home CCTV installations

 - Put up clear signs stating that CCTV is in operation

-- Only keep the footage secure and only as long as you need it
+- Just keep the footage secure and for as long as you need it

 - Don’t release the footage to third parties

 However, where a camera has been installed to prevent crime, you can keep the footage for as long as needed to detect and prosecute the crime.
 The footage captured can also be passed on to the police and other authorities to achieve this.

 Article 8 of The Human Rights Act 1998 states that an individual has the right to respect for their private and family life, and of their home.
 So if you were using your security cameras to monitor the activities of your neighbours – that would be a breach of their human rights and could open you up to prosecution.